Wandalen/wTools/module/rust/type_constructor/Readme.md

 ## Macro `types` for type constructing

-The same macro `types` is responsible for generating code for Single, Pair, Homopair, Many.
+Macro `types` is responsible for generating code for Single, Pair, Homopair, Many.
 Each type constructor has its own keyword for that, but Pair and Homopair use the same keyword difference in a number of constituent types.
 It is possible to define all types at once.

 ```rust
 {